node-apn/node-apn/README.md

 By default, the provider will connect to the sandbox unless the environment variable `NODE_ENV=production` is set.

-For more information about configuration options consult the [documentation](doc/provider.markdown).
+For more information about configuration options consult the [provider documentation](doc/provider.markdown).

 Help with preparing the key and certificate files for connection can be found in the [wiki][certificateWiki]